Luciano Leggio

 Luciano Leggio (/it/; 6 January 1925 – 15 November 1993) was an Italian criminal and leading figure of the Sicilian Mafia.
-He was the head of the Corleonesi, the Mafia faction that originated in the town of Corleone.
+He was the capo of the Corleone Mafia family, and the founder of the Corleonesi, an alliance of Mafia families within the Mafia.
 He is universally known by the surname Liggio, a result of a misspelling in court documents in the 1960s.

 As well as setting the Corleonesi on track to become the dominant Mafia clan in Sicily, he became infamous for avoiding convictions for a multitude of crimes, including homicide, before he was finally imprisoned for life in 1974.

 Early life

 Leggio was one of ten children raised in extreme poverty on a small farm.
 He turned to crime in his teens and received his first conviction at the age of 18 for stealing corn.
 Upon completing his six-month sentence for the crime, Leggio murdered the man who had reported him to the police.
 In 1945, he was recruited by the Mafia boss of Corleone, Michele Navarra, to work as an enforcer and hitman.
 That same year, Leggio murdered a farm hand in order to take his job, then immediately took over the farm by demanding at gunpoint that the owner sign it over to him.

 While behind bars in the late 1940s, he met Salvatore Riina, who was then aged 19 and starting a six-year sentence for manslaughter.
 The two eventually became accomplices in crime after Riina's release, as did two other young local criminals, Calogero Bagarella and Bernardo Provenzano.

 On 10 March 1948, Placido Rizzotto, trade unionist, was kidnapped and murdered.
 The following year, two men confessed to helping Leggio kidnap Rizzotto, who shot the victim and dumped the body in a 15 m cavern.
 Leggio went into hiding, and was tried twice in absentia for Rizzotto's murder.